Mark-Cooper-Janssen-Vooles/dockerMASTERY/readme.md

 - Key concepts with containers: immutable, ephemeral
 - Learning and using Data Volumes
 - Learning and using Bind Mounts
-- Preserve database data while replacing containers for databases
+- Preserve database data while replacing containers for databases (VOLUME)
-- mounting code into a container from the host while you're editing it so you can run that code in the host while youre editing it live
+- mounting code into a container from the host while you're editing it so you can run that code in the host while youre editing it live (BIND MOUNT)

 **Container lifetime & Persistent data**